Health and safety are our highest priorities

 Yes!
-We are able to accommodate socially distanced visits in our PARC Family Meetup Centres, now available at all PARC Retirement Living residences.
+We are able to accommodate socially distanced visits in our PARC Family Meetup Centres, available at all PARC Retirement Living residences.
 These pod-like portables are self-contained all-weather structures with windows, heating and air conditioning.
 They have separate, clearly marked entrances for residents and their visitors.
 Inside, plexiglass shields separate the resident from the visitors.
-Each PARC Family Meetup Centre is equipped with sanitizer dispensers and comfortable furnishings.
-We also have washroom trailers onsite for family members to use.
-We also have family Al fresco dining on heated patios and in heated private tents.
-Plus, our residents are free to visit their extended families using all the safety protocols and tracing documentation required prior to the visitation.
+Each PARC Family Meetup Centre is equipped with sanitizer dispensers and comfortable furnishings, and there are washroom trailers onsite for family members to use.
+Plus, we offer family year-round al fresco dining on heated patios and in heated private tents.
+North Shore and West Vancouver PARC residents and their guests can also make reservations to dine at the new PARC Family Eatery, located conveniently at the base of the Westerleigh PARC building, where COVID-19 safety protocols and social distancing measures are in effect.
+And of course, our residents are free to visit their extended families offsite, following safety protocols and providing tracing documentation prior to the visitation.

 What protocols are required for new residents moving in?

 Before move-in, one of our managers will meet with the new resident to review and complete a Move-In Disclosure Form.
-All new PARC residents also receive a Pre-Move-In Precautionary Plan and are encouraged to self-isolate for 10 days prior to arrival, then take a COVID-19 test.
-If the new resident follows this procedure, and the COVID test comes back negative, no-self isolation will be required upon arrival.
-If pre-arrival self-isolation isn’t possible, the new resident will be required to isolate for 10 days in their suite.
-If self-isolation is possible, but a COVID test can’t be arranged before arrival, the new resident must self-isolate in their suite for three days.
-During all in-suite isolations, a PARC employee will visit daily to monitor for symptoms, and meals will be delivered at no extra charge outside the suite door.
-If the resident remains asymptomatic throughout their isolation period, he or she may then leave the suite, but will be required to follow a set of extra precautions for the next seven days.
+All new PARC residents also receive a Pre-Move-In Precautionary Plan and are encouraged to follow the protocols prior to arrival, then take a COVID-19 test.
+If the new resident follows this procedure, and the COVID test comes back negative, he or she will be free to come and go upon arrival – but asked to follow a set of extra precautions, such as wearing a mask, for 10 days.
+If pre-arrival COVID test is not available, the new resident will be asked to stay in their suite for three days.
+Many find this time useful for unpacking and settling in.
+During this time, a PARC employee will visit daily to monitor for symptoms, and meals will be delivered at no extra charge.
+If the resident is asymptomatic after this period, he or she can leave the suite, but will be required to wear a mask and follow other precautions for the next seven days.

 Covid-19 Related Blog Posts